Terms and Conditions CLIENTS / 27th of June 2019

 8 REPLACEMENT APPLICANT / CANCELLATION

-8.1 These provisions apply in the event that within the first six calendar months of the Engagement Commencement Date or arrival within a live-in position, whichever comes earlier, the Applicant does not commence Engagement with the Client after accepting an offer of employment or the Applicant leaves the Engagement of the Client within the first six calendar months (other than as a result of a breach by the Client of the contract of employment between the Client and the Applicant or a result of the Client’s dismissal of the Applicant other than for reasons of gross misconduct on the part of the Nanny (“gross misconduct” being as determined in accordance with guidance set out by ACAS)).
+8.1 These provisions apply in the event that within (i) the first three months in relation to an after-school live out position or (ii) the first six calendar months for all other permanent positions (excluding after school live out positions) of the Engagement Commencement Date or arrival within a live-in position, whichever comes earlier, the Applicant does not commence Engagement with the Client after accepting an offer of employment or the Applicant leaves the Engagement of the Client within either (i) the first three months in relation to an after-school live out position or (ii) the first six calendar months (other than as a result of a breach by the Client of the contract of employment between the Client and the Applicant or a result of the Client’s dismissal of the Applicant other than for reasons of gross misconduct on the part of the Nanny (“gross misconduct” being as determined in accordance with guidance set out by ACAS)).

 8.2 The Agency shall not provide details of any potential replacement Applicant unless the Client fulfils following conditions: